|

 BUT, if you feel you can adequately guide an actor to get a better feel for a show's atmosphere, period, style etc by watching a film WITHOUT trying to be like the actors, then it is sometimes worth the try.
 I have found there are simply times when an actor just can't grasp what a show is really about until he sees a good film version.
 Happily, there have been times when a strong light bulb was turned on for lost actors after watching a movie, and when they still managed to create performances not like those in the film.

 But it's a tricky business.
-A diretor must be very careful. back to quiz
+A diretor must be very careful.

+You must strongly discourage the practice.
 Actors can become overly depdendent on having the director's ear.
 Being swamped with questions from all sides after a rehearsal can be truly maddening and unproductive.

 Naturally there will be legitimate questions actors need to ask.
-If your assistant doesn't already realize she is supposed to field as many questions possible, ask her to do so, and to schedule actor conferences when needed. back to quiz
+If your assistant doesn't already realize she is supposed to field as many questions possible, ask her to do so, and to schedule actor conferences when needed.

-14-- There's a wide variety of opinions on this question, but I strongly feel that detailed notes should be given all through the run of a show.
+There's a wide variety of opinions on this question, but I strongly feel that detailed notes should be given all through the run of a show.
 The theory that "the work is never over" means there is always room for improvement, and notes will help maintain the quality of the show.
+Notes also will provide ample opportunity to point out lessons actors can be learning during a run, if they're made aware of timing errors, good and bad adjustments they made etc.

 Shows Should improve during a run---the cast is discovering what it's like to perform the show with audience feed back.
-But the show should still maintain the integrity of your vision and the actors' rehearsal work on through closing night. back to quiz
+But the show should still maintain the integrity of your vision and the actors' rehearsal work on through closing night.